How PPP Loans Are Tied to Fraudulent Political Contributions

 Most Egregious Abuses of the PPP

 Adams and Reese Law Firm received $9.2 million dollars from the taxpayer backed Paycheck Protection Program (PPP).
-Subsequently, Adams and Reese and ARPAC issued nearly $800,000 in political contributions, including over $100,000 paid to its own Political Action Committee.
+Later, Adams and Reese and ARPAC issued nearly $800,000 in political contributions.
+This amount includes over $100,000 paid to its own Political Action Committee.

-Harvey Gulf International Marine LLC received $8.8 million dollars from the Paycheck Protection Program before issuing over $600,000 to political campaigns, including $100,000 to the Republican Party and $100,000 to Louisiana Citizens for Job Creators Inc.
+Harvey Gulf International Marine LLC received $8.8 million dollars from the Paycheck Protection Program.
+They then issued over $600,000 to political campaigns.
+This included $100,000 to the Republican Party and $100,000 to Louisiana Citizens for Job Creators Inc.

 Recouping Stolen Pandemic Loan Funds

-Motion to Quash is a powerful representation of the fight against corruption in Jefferson Parish, with the Anti Corruption Scorecard serving as a reminder of the importance of transparency and honesty in our political system.
-The scorecards are sufficient to provide accurate, reliable and sound judgment of campaign finance abuse, particularly for those interested in the 2023 Elections and the stand against corruption.
+Motion to Quash is a powerful representation of the fight against corruption in Jefferson Parish.
+The Anti Corruption Scorecard serves as a reminder of the importance of transparency and honesty in our political system.
+The scorecards are adequate to give precise assessments.
+They offer reliable and sound judgment of campaign finance abuse.
+This is particularly useful for those interested in the 2023 Elections and the stand against corruption.

 Contributions alone are not enough for an investigation.
-However, generous campaign contributions and confidential disclosures submitted to the Inspector General are enough evidence to lead to criminal prosecutions.
+Nevertheless, generous campaign contributions and confidential disclosures submitted to the Inspector General are enough evidence to lead to criminal prosecutions.

-On September 27, the U.S. House Committee on Small Business held a hearing entitled “Action Through Innovation: Private Sector Solutions to Recouping Stolen Pandemic Loan Funds.”
-The hearing touched on different solutions the Small Business Administration (SBA) could take to recoup fraudulent loans issued as part of pandemic lending programs.
+On September 27, the U.S. House Committee on Small Business held a hearing.
+It was entitled “Action Through Innovation: Private Sector Solutions to Recouping Stolen Pandemic Loan Funds.”
+The hearing explored various solutions.
+The Small Business Administration (SBA) plans to implement these solutions to recoup fraudulent loans from pandemic lending programs.

 “When the pandemic started, the SBA took on an outsized role in restarting our nation’s economy.
 The PPP and EIDL programs were vital to saving small businesses, but that fact does not excuse $200 billion in fraud,” explained Chairman Roger Williams (R-TX).
 “It’s a top priority of this Committee to recoup these stolen funds, and yesterday’s hearing looked at new, innovative private sector solutions to do just that.
 I’m very grateful for our four witnesses, and we’ll continue our work on holding these fraudsters accountable.”

-Click the link to read the Statement of Michael E. Horowitz, Chair, Pandemic Response Accountability Committee, Inspector General, U.S. Department of Justice before the U.S. House of Representatives Select Subcommittee on the Coronavirus Crisis concerning “Examining Federal Efforts To Prevent, Detect, And Prosecute Pandemic Relief Fraud To Safeguard Funds For All Eligible Americans”
+Click the link to read the Statement of Michael E. Horowitz, Chair, Pandemic Response Accountability Committee, Inspector General, U.S. Department of Justice before the U.S. House of Representatives Select Subcommittee on the Coronavirus Crisis about “Examining Federal Efforts To Prevent, Detect, And Prosecute Pandemic Relief Fraud To Safeguard Funds For All Eligible Americans”

 1. Campaign contributions issued (5 points)